-Giuliani associates charged with funneling foreign cash to pro-Trump group
+Giuliani associates charged with illegally funneling cash to pro-Trump group

 The two men were each charged by federal prosecutors in New York with two counts of conspiracy, one count of false statements and one of falsification of business records.
 U.S. law prohibits foreign donations in American elections.

-Parnas and Fruman were trying to buy political influence to help them set up recreational marijuana businesses, prosecutors said.
+Parnas and Fruman were trying to buy political influence to help set up recreational marijuana businesses, prosecutors said.
 They also said Parnas played a role in a successful effort to have Trump remove the U.S. ambassador to Ukraine.

 “Protecting the integrity of our elections, and protecting our elections from unlawful foreign influence, are core functions of our campaign finance laws,” U.S. Attorney Geoffrey Berman told reporters in New York.
 “And as this office has made clear, we will not hesitate to investigate and prosecute those who engage in criminal conduct that draws into question the integrity of our political process”